In direct dialogue – The most frequently asked questions from Amazon retailers

 “What exactly is the Amazon threshold price and is it displayed in your solution?”

-The threshold price on Amazon is the price specified by Amazon that indicates the maximum price a product can have to still qualify for the Buy Box.
+The threshold price on Amazon is the price specified by Amazon that a product can be at most to still qualify for the Buy Box.
 How Amazon determines this price is difficult to define, as many factors come into play.
-For example, Amazon is said to check and compare prices on other marketplaces, and the price range of various offers on Amazon itself is also believed to influence the threshold price.
+For example, Amazon is supposed to check and compare prices on other marketplaces, and the price range of the various offers on Amazon itself is also supposed to influence the threshold price.

 Often, the threshold price is below the average price of other marketplaces.
-At first glance, this may seem suboptimal for sellers – however, the lower prices lead to higher customer numbers on the Amazon platform and thus more sales, ultimately providing an advantage for Amazon and Amazon sellers.
+For sellers, this may seem suboptimal at first glance – however, the low prices lead to higher customer numbers on the Amazon platform and thus to more sales, ultimately providing an advantage for Amazon and Amazon sellers.

 The threshold price is displayed in the SELLERLOGIC repricer dashboard.
 Amazon sellers can see how many and which of their products are currently above this threshold price set by Amazon.
 This information is crucial because these products can no longer win the Buy Box or can only do so with difficulty.